 - You must be able to read and write within the SonarQube directory.

-To analyze .Net based projects you are required to install a Scanner for MSBuild.
+You are required to install a Scanner for MSBuild in order to analyze .Net based projects.
 You can find all the details here: Analyzing with SonarQube Scanner for MSBuild.

 SonarLint for Visual Studio